 NMHC/NAA Viewpoint The economy has changed since Opportunity Zones were originally designated.
 Congress should enable states to recertify and/or redesignate Opportunity Zones while establishing new investment deadlines to attract additional capital.
 Finally, Congress should modify rules to incentivize the rehabilitation of existing multifamily

 Enacted as part of tax reform legislation in 2017, Opportunity Zones are designed to provide tax incentives for investments in distressed communities.
 Under the program, Governors have designated over 8,700 qualified low-income census tracts nationwide as Opportunity Zones.
+Opportunity Zone designations remain in effect through 2028.
 Real estate developers and others may establish Opportunity Funds to construct and rehabilitate multifamily property that will be eligible for two tax incentives:

 Second, post-acquisition capital gains on investments held in Opportunity Funds for at least 10 years may be permanently excluded from income.

 While taxpayers may continue to invest capital gains in Opportunity Funds through June 28, 2027, it is already too late to meet requirements for a step up in basis attributable to deferred capital gains.
 In addition, the economy has changed since Opportunity Zones were originally designated.

 - Enable States to recertify and/or redesignate Opportunity Zones to account for current economic realities and changes since Zones were originally designated; and

 - Establish new investment deadlines so that taxpayers are incentivized to receive both a longer deferral period and the potential for a 10 percent or 15 percent basis increase with respect to reinvested capital gains.